Max Mermelstein: Death

 Mermelstein died September 12, 2008, aged 65, in Lexington, Kentucky, from cancer of the liver, lung, and bone.
 Since turning informant he lived under an assumed name within the United States Federal Witness Protection Program.
 His brief obituary was published in the Frankfort State Journal under his assumed name and an altered age: "Services for Wesley Barclay, 64, will be held at a later date in Florida.
 He died on September 12.
 There will be no visitation."

 His eulogy was given by screenwriter Brett Tabor, who met Mermelstein four weeks earlier.
-Tabor later bought Mermelstein's life story and via a screenplay titled Cocaine Cowboys.
+Tabor later bought Mermelstein's life story and wrote a screenplay titled Cocaine Cowboys.